sandipchitale/multitrustsslbundle/README.md

 # Description

-A simple Spring Boot App to show use of a composite TrustManager built from SsslBundle with RestTemplate.
+A simple Spring Boot App to show use of a composite TrustManager built from SsslBundle with RestTemplate and new RestClient as well.

 It uses two trust stores